Trávnik

 Trávnik (Komáromfüss or Füss, Hungarian pronunciation:) is a village and municipality in the Komárno District in the Nitra Region of south-west Slovakia.

 Geography

 The village lies at an altitude of 114 metres and covers an area of 18.736 km².

 It has a population of about 675 people.

 History

 In the 9th century, the territory of Trávnik became part of the Kingdom of Hungary.
 In historical records the village was first mentioned in 1216.

-After the Austro-Hungarian army disintegrated in November 1918, Czechoslovak troops liberated the area, later acknowledged internationally by the Treaty of Trianon.
-Between 1938 and 1945 Trávnik was occupied by Miklós Horthy's Hungary through the First Vienna Award.
+After the Austro-Hungarian army disintegrated in November 1918, Czechoslovak troops occupied the area, later acknowledged internationally by the Treaty of Trianon.
+Between 1938 and 1945 Trávnik was taken back by Miklós Horthy's Hungary through the First Vienna Award.
 From 1945 until the Velvet Divorce, it was part of Czechoslovakia.
 Since then it has been part of Slovakia.

+Population

 Ethnicity

 Per 2011 census, the village was about 82% Hungarian, 18% Slovak.